-Many kids and teens with high blood pressure have no other health problems but do have a family history of hypertension and an unhealthy lifestyle — a bad diet, excess weight, stress, and insufficient physical activity.
+Many kids and teens with high blood pressure have no other health problems but do have a family history of hypertension and an unhealthy lifestyle — a bad diet, excess weight, stress, and too little physical activity.

-Blood pressure is the pressure the blood exerts against the blood vessel walls as the heart pumps.
-The pressure increases when the heart contracts and pushes blood into the vessels and lowers when the heart relaxes, but there's always a certain amount of pressure in the arteries.
+Blood pressure is the force that blood puts on our blood vessel walls as the heart pumps.
+When the heart contracts and pushes blood into the vessels, blood pressure rises.
+It lowers when the heart relaxes, but there's always a certain amount of pressure in the arteries.

-Blood pressure is driven by two physical forces — the one from the heart as it pumps blood into the arteries and through the circulatory system, and the other from the arteries as they resist this blood flow.
+Two physical forces drive blood pressure — one force comes from the heart as it pumps blood into the arteries and through the circulatory system, and the other is from the arteries as they resist this blood flow.

 Blood pressure changes from minute to minute and is affected by activity and rest, body temperature, diet, emotional state, posture, and medications.